valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 At Anchore, Policy Bundles are the unit of policy definition and evaluation.
 A user may have multiple bundles, but for a policy evalution, the user must specify a bundle to be evaluated, or default to the bundle currently marked as active.
 A policy bundle is a single JSON document, composed of **policies**, whitelists, mappings, whitelisted images, and blacklisted images.

 A **policy** is a named set of rules, represented as a JSON object within a Policy Bundle, each of which define a specific check to perform and a resulting action to emit if the check returns a match.
-These checks are defined as *Gates* that contain *triggers*.
+These checks are defined as *Gates* that contain *Triggers*.
 In this post, I will focus on the 'dockerfile' gate and it's triggers.

 ## Why do we need a Dockerfile check?